 In addition to these challenges, the difficulty of rigorously monitoring and understanding an ecosystem’s condition and restoration trajectory at various spatial and temporal scales further constrain rigorous observations of restoration success (Hobbs and Harris 2001; Liang et al. 2019).
 The lack of long-term environmental monitoring is a primary impediment to understanding pre- versus post- restoration change (Schiff et al. 2016) and also impedes recognition of any coastal ecosystem improvements derived from prolonged management, policy and restoration activities.
 Long-term coastal monitoring programs can facilitate a broader sense of how management, policy and restoration activities affect coastal ecosystem quality (Borja et al. 2016).
-Utilizing lessons-learned from environmental monitoring programs, new frameworks are starting to emerge to better understand and facilitate coastal restoration ecology (Bayraktarov et al. 2016; Diefenderfer et al. 2016).
+Utilizing lessons learned from environmental monitoring programs, new frameworks are starting to emerge to better understand and facilitate coastal restoration ecology (Bayraktarov et al. 2016; Diefenderfer et al. 2016).